Obituary for Robert Marek

 Bob’s family would like to offer special thanks to the nurses and staff at Davis Hospice Center for taking such incredible care of him over the last several weeks.

-A private family service is planned, with a public memorial and mass to be announced at a later date.
 In lieu of flowers and for the betterment of the community, Bob requested that any memorial donations be made to St. Mary’s School Foundation or Davis Hospice Center of Cheyenne.